karreiro/kogito-editors-java/kogito-editors-js/README.md

 ### Prettier

-Do not forget to format your code, either form your favourite IDE or by running
+Do not forget to format your code, either from your favourite IDE or by running

 ```bash
 yarn format